 Smack bang in the middle of the Coral Triangle, the 1,500-strong Raja Ampat islands are home to some of the world’s best dive sites.
 Eye-catching corals – over 600 types – create a stunning backdrop for an array of aquatic life, from schools of brightly coloured fish and peaceful manta rays to miniscule pygmy seahorses.

 Find a bit of it all on Waigeo, the biggest and most easily accessible island in Raja Ampat.
-Divers can discover a busy underwater world.
-Highlights include blacktip reef sharks, luminous nudibranchs and green sea turtles.
+Divers can discover a busy underwater world, where highlights include blacktip reef sharks, luminous nudibranchs and green sea turtles.
 On land, trekkers into the island’s jungle interior might just stumble upon the rare crimson bird-of-paradise or one of the many ambling tortoises.
 The island is a two-to-three hour ferry journey from Sorong, where the region’s main airport is located.

 Sumatra is one of the few places on earth where tigers, rhinos, orangutans and elephants live side by side, but its creature cred is just the beginning.
-Take the Menatwai Island archipelago, for example.
-Off the coast of West Sumatra, the islands are a hot spot for adventurous surfers, snorkelers and divers (dolphins and sea turtles are common sights here).
+Take the Mentawai Island archipelago, for example.
+Off the coast of West Sumatra, the islands are a hotspot for adventurous surfers, snorkellers and divers (dolphins and sea turtles are common sights here).
 On Siberut, the largest of the Mentawais and the easiest to access, consider a guided trek through the rainforest to meet the villagers and experience local culture.

 Elsewhere, Belitung, which can be reached by a one-hour flight from Jakarta, is best known for its granite boulder beaches but is also a wonderful destination for culture buffs.
 Once a booming economy, its streets are lined with Dutch colonial buildings and it’s home to Indonesia’s first literary museum.

-Finally, if you really want to get off the beaten track, journey to Banda Aceh and hop on a ferry to Indonesia’s westernmost point Weh Island.
+Finally, if you really want to get off the beaten track, journey to Banda Aceh and hop on a ferry to Weh Island.
 Its remoteness has protected it from too many tourists but you’ll still find plenty of cute cottages and beachside restaurants.
-With its white sand beaches, lush jungles, clear waters and rich variety of marine life, it may just be the perfect place to round up an action-packed trip around the most beautiful Indonesian islands.
+With its white-sand beaches, lush jungles, clear waters and rich variety of marine life, it may just be the perfect place to round up an action-packed trip around the most beautiful Indonesian islands.